 I'm not sure if Ken Whitehurst has a further comment.
-The Chair (Ms. Goldie Ghamari): One minute.

 Mr. Ken Whitehurst: The businesses are very amply protected in law-through libel, slander and defamation-if a consumer is abusing them.
 So, really, there shouldn't be restraints on people's free speech about their experiences in the marketplace.
 A lot of times, these measures are abusive.
 On the other hand, there is a problem about whether some of the hosting platforms are also acting as responsible publishers and-so there are some problems.
 Consumers also need good information and good reviews.
 So there are a lot of subtleties in this.